VicenteFR/PatSpcImpByTCRs/README.md

 🧪 Demo
 ------------

 We provide a small demo dataset in `./tests` for quick testing.
+For the steps below, replace `~/tools` with your repo-enclosing folder as necessary.

 1. Navigate to the output folder for the demo dataset:
 ```bash